PachUp/Python-Chat/README.md

 ﻿# Python-Chat

+side note:
-﻿ most of the javascript is in the index.html The reason there is no index.js is because of jinja2 - it doesn't work with .js type files.
+most of the javascript is in the index.html The reason there is no index.js is because of jinja2 - it doesn't work with .js type files.
 So the javascript of index.html must be inside index.html.

  ---
 ﻿ to run in localhost
 You'll need to also put your database credentials: